codio/knowledge/source/instructors/authoring/assessments/ai-assessment-generation.rst

    .. image:: /img/guides/generate-assessment-button.png
       :alt: Generate assessment button

 3. The Generation Prompt will open, press **Generate Using AI** to preview the generated assessment.
 Not all assessments can be AI-generated.
-If you don't see a "Generate" button in the bottom right corner when you click on an assessment, that assessment type does not support AI generation.

    .. image:: /img/guides/assessment-generation-prompt.png
       :alt: Assessment Generation Prompt